 News in brief: crumbling cinemas and stylish stairwells

-A lighthearted round-up of Cambridge news this week, from biscuit based cathedrals to battles over bus fees
+A lighthearted round-up of Cambridge news this week, from biscuit-based cathedrals to battles over bus fees

 Biscuit boffin bakes Cambridgeshire cathedral

-Owen Angier, a Cambridgeshire local, went viral last week after he created a 60cm long replica of Ely Cathedral out of gingerbread.
-Angier, a training nurse at the University’s Addenbrooke’s Hospital, regularly bakes something special for Christmas so aimed to pay homage to his local cathedral.
-The biscuit building gained the attention of The Great British Bake Off who commented “Wow, so impressive” on Angier’s Instagram post sharing the work.
+Owen Angier, a Cambridgeshire local, went viral last week after he created a 60cm-long replica of Ely Cathedral out of gingerbread.
+Angier, a training nurse at the University’s Addenbrooke’s Hospital, regularly bakes something special for Christmas, so aimed to pay homage to his local cathedral.
+The biscuit building gained the attention of The Great British Bake Off, who commented “Wow, so impressive” on Angier’s Instagram post sharing the work.
 The real Ely Cathedral stands at 163.7 metres tall, and was constructed primarily out of limestone, rather than gingerbread.

 Crumbling cinema calls for movie moolah

 A former art deco Cambridge cinema is calling for a cash injection for its restoration, amid fears that its silver screen could never see the light of day again.
-The owners of cinema originally asked the council to demolish it, claiming that memories of it’s heritage “won’t pay the bills” and that without “£5m or £6m turning this back into a usable shell for a cinema” the site’s use for cinematic purposes would be impossible.
+The owners of the cinema originally asked the council to demolish it, claiming that memories of its heritage “won’t pay the bills” and that without “£5m or £6m turning this back into a usable shell for a cinema” the site’s use for cinematic purposes would be impossible.
 It is currently unclear if the prospect of screening Wicked and the profits it would bring in is weighing on the decision of the owners to stop holding (onto) the space.

 Turner twist for train terminal